xlong88/xlong88.github.io/_posts/2016-10-27-Add-sty-file-on-Mac.md

 If you are using OS X EI Capitan or even newer, the following tutorial might be helpful.

-First of all, Copy (or Move) you "sty" file to /usr/local/texlive/2015basic/texmf-dist/tex/latex/base.
+First of all, Copy (or Move) you "sty" file to

+`/usr/local/texlive/2015basic/texmf-dist/tex/latex/base`.

 ~~~shell
 sudo cp fullpage.sty /usr/local/texlive/2015basic/texmf-dist/tex/latex/base/
 ~~~

-Then, run "texhash" to help latex to index the newly added "sty" file.
+Then, run `texhash` to help latex to index the newly added "sty" file.

 ~~~shell
 sudo texhash